robertseaton/robertseaton.github.com/_posts/2013-05-27-what-makes-a-problem-important-2.markdown

 You should work on the second problem.

 This has an odd implication.
-Most people believe that Isaac Newton's discovery of calculus and Alexander Graham Bell's invention of the telephone were extremely important.
-However, all of these were discovered independently by other people:
+Most people believe that Isaac Newton's discovery of calculus and Alexander Graham Bell's invention of the telephone were important.
+However, all of these were discovered by other people:
 Leibniz (among others) [discovered calculus at the same time as Newton](http://en.wikipedia.org/wiki/History_of_calculus).
 [Elisha Gray](http://en.wikipedia.org/wiki/Elisha_Gray) filed a patent for the invention of the telephone on the same day as Alexander Graham Bell.
 The infamous formula \\( E=mc^2 \\)